GoogleCloudPlatform/php-docs-samples/auth/README.md

 ```
   auth-cloud-explicit-compute-engine       Authenticate to a cloud client library using Compute Engine credentials explicitly.
   auth-cloud-explicit-app-engine           Authenticate to a cloud client library using App Engine Standard credentials explicitly.
+  auth-api-explicit-compute-engine         Authenticate to a cloud API using Compute Engine credentials explicitly.
+  auth-api-explicit-app-engine             Authenticate to a cloud API using App Engine Standard credentials explicitly.
 ```
+7. You can test the samples that use Compute Engine / App Engine credentials by deploying to either App Engine Flexible (which allows usage of Compute Engine credentials since App Engine Flexible apps run on Compute Engine instances) or App Engine Standard.
+If you are deploying to App Engine Standard, first open `app-standard.yaml` and set the value of `GCLOUD_PROJECT` to your project ID.
+Run either `gcloud app deploy app-standard.yaml` or `gcloud app deploy app-flex.yaml`.

-7. Run `php auth.php COMMAND --help` to print information about the usage of each command.
+8. Run `php auth.php COMMAND --help` to print information about the usage of each command.

 ## Contributing changes